coolbutuseless/yyjsonr/README.md

 ### What’s in the box

-This package contains specialised functions for each type of operation (read/write/validate) and the storage location of the JSON (string/file/raw vector/connection).
+This package contains specialized functions for each type of operation (read/write/validate) and the storage location of the JSON (string/file/raw vector/connection).

-The matrix of available operations and storage is shown below:
+#### Vanilla JSON

 |          | string              | file                 | raw             | conn             | options           |
 |----------|---------------------|----------------------|-----------------|------------------|-------------------|